 Although STS knitting is of many types, the following discussed types are most essential for every knitter to start knitting.
 These types are the fundamentals and are the widely used STS knitting throughout the world.
 The beginner stitchers start knitting from easy stitches to enhance their understandings.
 These stitches are as follows.

 Basically everything in knitting is based upon knit stitch and the purl stitch (two basic stitches in knitting).

-Since Knit stitch and purl stitch are simple, thus doesn’t create diversity of designs when used exclusively, but their combinations and variations could produce such results that are above the imagination.
+Since Knit stitch and purl stitch are simple, this doesn’t create a diversity of designs when used exclusively, but their combinations and variations could produce such results that are above the imagination.

 - 1*1 ribbing (single knit stitch alternate with single purl stitch)